PopaAndra23/python-analytics/README.md

-# Operational Analytics & Product Portfolio Management (Python)

 ## 📌 Project Overview
-This project establishes a data cleaning and exploratory data analysis (EDA) pipeline using Python to evaluate product performance and inventory transaction patterns for **AdventureWorks**.
-Moving away from theoretical exercises, the analysis is structured around real-world business tickets simulated from cross-department requests (Finance, Operations, Strategy, and Product Management).
+The goal of this project was to analyze data from two files: `products_aw.csv` (product catalog) and `transactions_aw.csv` (stock transactions).

+Instead of just doing abstract exercises, the project simulates real business requests (called "Tickets") from different store departments like Finance, Operations, Strategy, and Product Management.

 ---

-## 🛠️ Tech Stack & Libraries Used
+## 🛠️ Tools Used
-* **Programming Language:** Python
+* **Language:** Python
-* **Data Manipulation:** `pandas`
+* **Data Libraries:** `pandas` and `numpy`
-* **Data Visualization:** `matplotlib`
+* **Charts:** `matplotlib`
 * **Environment:** Jupyter Notebook (`.ipynb`)

 ---

-## 🔧 Operational Pipeline & Data Architecture
+##  What I Did in This Project

-### 1. Data Cleaning & Standardization (Mandatory Layer)
+### 1. Preparing and Cleaning the Data
-* Inspected dataset shapes, data types, and structural gaps across retail sheets (`products_aw.csv` and `transactions_aw.csv`).
+* Checked the dataset sizes and looked at the data types to make sure everything was correct.
+* Fixed string columns by removing unnecessary empty spaces using `.str.strip()`.
+* Converted date text columns into proper Python `datetime` objects so I could do time-based analysis.
-* Implemented structural data cleanups: handled missing values, removed trailing and leading spaces from text columns (`.str.strip()`), and re-mapped system codes into descriptive names (e.g., transforming product lines into *Road, Mountain, Standard, Touring*).
+* Mapped system abbreviations into friendly names (like changing product codes into *Road, Mountain, Standard, or Touring*).
-* Parsed date strings into active `datetime` objects to ensure precise time-series calculations.

-### 2. Analytical Modules & Departmental Reports
+### 2. Answering Business Requests (Tickets)

-* **Product Portfolio Matrix (Product Management Ticket - PE01):** Filtered the inventory dataset to isolate completed finished goods with valid retail pricing tiers.
-Computed median prices and evaluated price variance across product categories to optimize catalog distribution.
+* **Product Catalog (Ticket PE01):** Filtered the data to look only at active finished goods.
+I calculated the median prices and checked how prices vary across different product categories.
-* **Gross Margin & Profitability Audit (Finance Ticket - PE02):** Created custom reusable functions to calculate Gross Profit Margin (%) across categories.
-Isolated margin trends and performed anomaly detection to flag high-volume items with critical profit margins under 10%.
+* **Profit & Finance (Ticket PE02):** Created custom Python functions (`def`) to automatically calculate the Gross Profit Margin (%).
+I also searched for products that have a critical profit margin of less than 10%.
-* **Transaction Velocity Analysis (Operations Ticket - PE03):** Aggregated operational transaction types (Sales - S, Purchases - P, Work orders/Production - W) to determine their percentage distribution.
-Identified and ranked the Top 10 high-velocity products based on transaction volume.
+* **Transactions & Sales (Ticket PE03):** Grouped data by transaction types (Sales, Purchases, Production) to see their percentages.
+I also found the Top 10 most active products with the highest transaction counts.
-* **Time-Series Horizon Trends (Strategy & Planning Ticket - PE04):** Extracted granular time components (months and days of the week) from transaction records.
-Converted numerical days into proper calendar day names (Monday, Tuesday...) to locate peak operational capacity and supply chain spikes.
+* **Time Trends (Ticket PE04):** Extracted the months and days of the week from dates.
+I converted day numbers into actual names (Monday, Tuesday...) and found out which months and weekdays have the most activity.

 ---

-## 💡 Engineering Best Practices Applied
+## 💡 Good Practices Applied
-* **DRY Principle (Don't Repeat Yourself):** All financial metrics, margins, and time-series conversions are wrapped inside clean, reusable Python functions (`def`) adhering to custom corporate naming conventions (`EXX_functionName`).
+* **Reusable Code:** I used standard Python functions (`def`) for calculations so I didn't have to rewrite the same code multiple times (following the DRY - Don't Repeat Yourself principle).
-* **Business-Driven Interpretations:** Rather than just outputting raw code blocks, every visual chart generated in the notebook is accompanied by Markdown cells translating the statistical data into actionable economic insights for management.
+* **Business Conclusions:** Inside the notebook, every chart and calculation is followed by a short note written in Markdown explaining what the data actually means for a manager.

+---

+## 📂 Repository Structure
+* `Proiect_Python_AdventureWorks.ipynb`: The complete Jupyter Notebook with all my Python code, generated charts, and text explanations visible.